Current filter:

 Newer VHF Radios may have four digits.

-It is important to respect the weather.
 No matter what craft you are on, you should always check the marine weather forecast and know the tide times before you head out.

 Tide tables can be found in many places; your local fishing shop, your local paper, Coastguard handbooks and, of course, online.

 LINZ are responsible for New Zealand’s hydrographic information and produce our tide charts.
-You can download tide charts from the LINZ website (below) for all areas and for the whole year ahead.
+You can download tide charts from the LINZ website for all areas and for the whole year ahead.

 Watch this video to ensure you cover the basics of safety before you head out.